AWM-PGH-Digital-Collections/Digital-Collections-Strategy/02_Experiences_and_Engagement.md

 # 2. Experiences and Engagement

-Museums deal in the economy of experiences.
+Museums create experiences.
 It is our duty to engage visitors around the objects and scholarship that takes place at The Warhol.
-We craft our experiences with care so they are intellectually fulfilling, emotionally stimulating and leave visitors craving more.
+We craft our experiences with care so they are intellectually fulfilling, emotionally stimulating and leave visitors wanting more.

-Alongside the compelling experiences offered by The Warhol is an ethos of open engagement around museum collections, exhibitions and programming.
+Alongside the compelling experiences offered by The Warhol is the spirit of open engagement around museum collections, exhibitions and programming.
 Emerging technologies allow the museum to participate in meaningful ways with visitors, whether they are with us in the galleries or online.
 The museum embraces interaction with visitors and is an active participant in the global dialogue surrounding Warhol and the Warhol ethos.

 ###2.1 On-site